David Daniels (countertenor): Career

-Sexual assault allegations
+Sexual assault guilty plea

-In the Fall of 2018, Daniels was placed on leave with the University of Michigan School of Music, Theatre & Dance after allegations of sexual assault.
-Following the allegations, a second student accused Daniels of sexual assault, and brought civil lawsuits against both Daniels and the University of Michigan, in October 2018.
-In response to the second lawsuit, Daniels filed a counter-claim, saying that the charges were "fake and malicious".
-Shortly after Daniels' counterclaim, the lawsuit against Daniels was dismissed.
-However, the lawsuit against the University of Michigan remained in effect.
-Following this, the San Francisco Opera removed Daniels from its 2019 production of Orlando "after considerable deliberation given the serious allegations of sexual assault".
+In the fall of 2018, Daniels was placed on leave by the University of Michigan School of Music, Theatre & Dance after allegations of sexual assault.
+Following the allegations, a second student – a countertenor who studied with Daniels at the University of Michigan (U-M) – accused Daniels of sexual assault, bringing civil lawsuits against both Daniels and the University of Michigan, in October 2018.
+In response to the second lawsuit, Daniels filed a counter-claim, but his and his accusers' lawsuits were mutually dismissed.
+Daniels's accusers' Title IX lawsuit against the University of Michigan for failing to protect them and other students from Daniels was settled in 2023.

+The San Francisco Opera removed Daniels from its 2019 production of Orlando "after considerable deliberation given the serious allegations of sexual assault".
 In January 2019, Texas filed charges of second-degree sexual assault against Daniels and his husband, who were then arrested in Ann Arbor, Michigan.
-On 26 March 2020, at the recommendation of U-M President Mark Schlissel and in a unanimous vote by the Board of Regents, Daniels was dismissed from U-M effective immediately and without severance pay.
+On March 26, 2020, at the recommendation of U-M President Mark Schlissel and in a unanimous vote by the Board of Regents, Daniels was dismissed from U-M effective immediately and without severance pay.
+Daniels filed a federal lawsuit against the University of Michigan three years after being fired, but the case was dismissed by U.S. District Judge Sean Cox.
+The judge also dismissed Daniels' lawsuit against a student who had accused Daniels of sexual misconduct.

-Art songs

-In addition to his operatic work, Daniels also gives regular recitals, for which he has developed a repertoire that includes 19th- and 20th-century art songs not usually associated with countertenors, including works by such composers as Berlioz and Poulenc.
+On August 4, 2023, both Daniels and his husband, conductor Scott Walters, pleaded guilty to sexually assaulting another singer in Houston in 2010.
+As part of the plea agreement, both will be spared prison time.
+Daniels will face eight years of probation, a lifetime requirement to register as a sex offender and an order that he refrain from contact with the singer he assaulted.

 Personal life

-Daniels married conductor Scott Walters, at Dumbarton House in Washington, on 21 June 2014; the ceremony was conducted by United States Supreme Court Justice Ruth Bader Ginsburg.
+Daniels married conductor Scott Walters at Dumbarton House in Washington, DC, on June 21, 2014; the ceremony was conducted by United States Supreme Court Justice Ruth Bader Ginsburg.